cruzsbrian/desdemona/README.md

 - `ms_remaining` gives the time left in the game for the bot in milliseconds as an integer (not yet implemented).

 The bot should respond with `[row] [col]` or `pass` specifying it's move, also ending in newline.

+## Running a local server
+Running `desdemona-server` starts the server and prints a url.
+If `desdamona-player` sees a local server, it will automatically connect to it before trying the default server.